Thinkers360

 I find the accelerated pace of change is like kite flying; you have to be sensitive to the wind and catch the next gust to take you higher.
 The privilege of helping supply chain teams to understand better and strategize more clearly is both an ah-ha moment for me but also for all those involved.

-Using intelligent technologies to automate the simple tasks to unleash more time and space for innovation and change, means I have to stay connected and socially engaged as there is always something new to learn and apply.
-Being in the midst of the conversation means I get to cover a lot of ground and know a lot of people, the handshaking and coffee have been replaced by zooming/teams, but the opportunity to introduce and facilitate catalytic conversations is still at the centre of what I do.
+Using intelligent technologies to automate simple tasks to unleash more time and space for innovation and change means I have to stay connected and socially engaged, as there is always something new to learn and apply.
+Being in the midst of the conversation means I get to cover a lot of ground and know a lot of people; the handshaking and coffee have been replaced by zooming/teams, but the opportunity to introduce and facilitate catalytic conversations is still at the centre of what I do.

-Seeing people take intelligent procurement systems to market gives me such a buzz.
-Helping to enlarge executives' worlds through educational experiences that lay the foundations for the adoption of Supply Chain Control Towers bringing accelerated change.
+Seeing people take intelligent supply chain and procurement systems to market gives me such a buzz.
+Helping to enlarge executives' worlds through educational experiences that lay the foundations for adopting Supply Chain Control Towers, bringing accelerated change.
 Adding responsive machine learning to adapt and improve forecasting into a large global company means more profit but also less waste and as a result, a better planet puts a smile on my face as I walk the dog and consider the beauty of creation.

 I have grown a broad set of interests and experience that has added value to teams who have generated benefits out of supply chain, automated marketing, or social media.
 I love evangelizing on supply chain (Blockchain, Big Data, AI, drones, Machine learning, and 3D printing) and social media helps me bring a prophetic edge to future thinking.
 (A Supply Chain Futurologist who teaches Postgraduate students).